Webhooks

 The third case (empty_url_in_json) is critical: a JSON object with no

-url is NOT silently treated as a plain URL — the raw JSON-object string
+url is NOT silently treated as a plain URL.
+The raw JSON-object string

 would not be a valid URL, and the previous behavior would corrupt